 Transferring (giving up) your copyright is not a requirement for publication, though some publishers make it their default policy.
 For more information, see the page on "Publication Agreements" in this toolkit.

-Contact the Scholarly Communication and Publishing Librarian to talk about reviewing your CV or other list of publications to add them to TRACE.
+Contact the UT Libraries to talk about reviewing your CV or other list of publications to add them to TRACE.
 Here's what will happen:

 This document explains versions: